 Eight years ago the mandate from our client MAB Corporation was to join MAB’s design team on the 104 hectare mixed use development University Hill.
 Core to our role was assisting in designing the built form within the street based Town Centre ensuring it connected the existing and new community, enhancing the experience of the people.
+As we look back on this project we reflect on our learnings from University Hill.

 After studying retail and High Street developments across the USA and throughout Australia, and understanding the finer grain of the street based retail precincts, we fine-tuned our retail philosophies, design rationale and most of all, the community drivers to design a retail development that complemented MAB’s vision for the project.